 I have been wanting to write this article for some time because I have found myself in conversations numerous times in the past where this topic has come up in esoteric studies and study groups.
 Like most esoteric topics and terminology I find there is often times confusion about what this term even means.
-It seems most times students of Dharma mistakenly confuse scripture with Dharma so I suppose first we should define Dharma.
-If we use Google as a source which I seldom recommend doing but for this I suppose it is fine, according to Google we see Dharma is defined as cosmic order.
-A perfect definition I think for those that acquire the arcanum yet easy to misinterpret for those that haven’t.
+It seems most times students of Dharma mistakenly confuse scripture with Dharma, so I suppose first we should define Dharma.
+If we use Google as a source, something I seldom recommend doing, but for this I suppose it is fine.
+According to Google we see Dharma is defined as cosmic order.
+A perfect definition I think for those that acquire the arcanum, yet easy to misinterpret for those that haven’t.

 Often times I have found people misinterpret Dharma to mean the Buddha’s teachings or Vedic teachings in general.
 However that would be more accurately described as Buddha Dharma for the former and Aryan Dharma for the latter I suppose for lack of a better term, or perhaps just Vedic Dharma.
 These two things are inseparable however so I don’t think it really matters which is used in this instance.
 I am certain there will be quite a bit of confusion for those reading this so I plan to write an article soon on the many connotations of the term Aryan but for now I will simply give a brief overview of what Aryan Dharma is.
 The Aryans were the giants of the ancient world the Vedas were composed by and written about, our ancestors and parents of our current root race.
 I know to people new to trying to learn real history, the history Rome has tried to destroy in the west, this may sound a bit fantastical, but the giants were recorded by all ancient cultures and the evidence exists to prove this to be true beyond doubt for those that do even a cursory amount of research and I provide a fair amount of it on my video hosting channel.
 It can even be found in mainstream sources occasionally like this article from Newsweek about giant fossilized footprints.
 Technically every race alive today is Aryan since it is our current root race, a far cry from what the masses have been brainwashed to think this term means I know, all I will say for that is consider the source.